Dam: Embankment dams

-Because earthen dams can be constructed from local materials, they can be cost-effective in regions where the cost of producing or bringing in concrete would be prohibitive.

 Fixed-crest dams

 A fixed-crest dam is a concrete barrier across a river.
 Fixed-crest dams are designed to maintain depth in the channel for navigation.
 They pose risks to boaters who may travel over them, as they are hard to spot from the water and create induced currents that are difficult to escape.

 By size

 There is variability, both worldwide and within individual countries, such as in the United States, in how dams of different sizes are categorized.
-Dam size influences construction, repair, and removal costs and affects the dams’ potential range and magnitude of environmental disturbances.
+Dam size influences construction, repair, and removal costs and affects the dams' potential range and magnitude of environmental disturbances.

 Large dams

 The International Commission on Large Dams (ICOLD) defines a "large dam" as "A dam with a height of 15 m or greater from lowest foundation to crest or a dam between 5 m metres and 15 metres impounding more than 3 e6m3".
 "Major dams" are over 150 m in height.
 The Report of the World Commission on Dams also includes in the "large" category, dams which are between 5 and 15 m high with a reservoir capacity of more than 3 e6m3.
 Hydropower dams can be classified as either "high-head" (greater than 30 m in height) or "low-head" (less than 30 m in height).

 As of 2021, ICOLD's World Register of Dams contains 58,700 large dam records.
 The tallest dam in the world is the 305 m Jinping-I Dam in China.